-Newton responds to the requirements of communities by supporting organizations and activities that advance the quality of life where our employees work and live.
+Newton responds to the requirements of communities by supporting organisations and activities that advance the quality of life where our employees work and live.

 Employees are entitled to two paid days of volunteering every year.
 We also have a matching policy for individual donations and fundraising.
 Our voluntary ‘salary sacrifice’ scheme is an initiative which facilitate charitable donations.

 Our ‘Get Involved‘ group supports a variety of fundraising projects, and encourages employees to participate in fundraising and volunteer activities for a range of causes.